GitRealHappy/healinghouse/STRUCTURE.md

    - Breakpoints at 768px for tablet and 900px for landscape
    - Collapsible navigation menu on mobile
    - Flexible grid layouts that adapt to screen size
+   - Use of collapsible sections (e.g., team member bios) for better content management on smaller screens and reduced initial information overload.

 ## External Services Integration